 Always consult with the Police case officer before approaching media such as television, radio and newspaper.

 Police or search agencies may use media outlets to broadcast details about a missing person to try to get information and help from the public.
-Case officers will usually encourage the use of media if the missing person is a young child, elderly person, has an urgent medical need or there are grave concerns for their safety and wellbeing.

 Talking to the media

 A relative or close friend may act as a spokesperson if family relatives of the missing person are too overwhelmed with emotion to answer questions from the media.
 Alternatively, the case officer may provide someone to speak to the media on behalf of the family.

 Some families and friends may decide to read a prepared statement rather than be interviewed and have to answer questions.